Mikejo5000/vsts-docs-pr/docs/settings/work/inheritance-process-model.md

 ---
-title: About process customization and inheritance processes
+title: About process customization and  inherited processes
 titleSuffix: Codex Agile
 description: Describes what an inherited process is and how you use it to customize the work tracking system and Agile tools for a Codex Agile project ms.technology: devops-agile